 The treatment course generally consists of three treatments a month apart and maintenance treatments are usually required.
 These treatments can be performed for people of any age, but of course better results are achieved if attended to early, before the bladder leakage becomes more severe and chronic.

 Most people do not seek help for these symptoms as they consider it to be part of normal ageing and the result of childbirth.
 Where they do seek standard gynaecological care, the alternatives are much more complex, expensive and with varying levels of success.
 These include pelvic floor exercises, bladder training with physios, thereby various forms of gynaecological surgery, which are significantly invasive.

 How do I find out if the Vaginal Laser treatment is suitable for me?

 Gynaecological consultation appointments can be made with any of our four gynaecologists, at the Specialist Clinics of Australia.

-Consultations are initially performed and investigations included in our Specialist Centre include full history and examination and urodynamic studies and ultrasounds.
+Consultations are initially performed and investigations included in our Specialist Centre include full history, examination and ultrasounds.
 This is a very scientific way of assessing the bladder condition and helping to diagnose the type of Incontinence and predict the outcome of treatments.
 The laser procedure can be performed in the same consultation treatment session on some occasions or can be rebooked for a later date.